 This used to involve a lot of hard manual labor, and not a lot of real-time results.
 But today's markets demand the technology that can manage data in real time.
 This means you can no longer rely on just moving files around; what's required are programmatic, API-driven techniques that are not only comprehensive and scalable, but also allow for real-time analysis and reporting.
 The next generation of web services will be using Internet languages like the RESTful API….

 But that's a topic for a later date!
-Until next time, here's a little further reading on Eze's approach to data management, and be sure to subscribe to my blog below!
+Until next time, be sure to subscribe to the blog!